seanbyd/seanbyd.github.io/_posts/2024-08-18-deploy-an-open-liberty-instanton-app-to-openshift-local.md

 Push the image to the OpenShift internal registry.

-#### When using VMWARE on Windows
+#### When using VMware on Windows

-In my test lab I am running OpenShift Local on my Windows PC while building the Open Liberty InstantOn image on RHEL 9 running under VMWARE.
+In my test lab I am running OpenShift Local on my Windows PC while building the Open Liberty InstantOn image on RHEL 9 running under VMware.

-To push to openShift Local I need to save the podman image, FTP from the VM to my PC and load the image using podman on Windows.
+To push to OpenShift Local I need to save the podman image, FTP from the VM to my PC, and load the image using podman on Windows.

 If you are using Linux and OpenShift, you can skip this step.